Cotta Sewing Patterns for Altar Servers

 Youth and Men’s Size Chart Ecclesiastical Sewing.

-The second variation was created with Lace Insertion for the Sleeve and Skirt hems.
+We created the second variation with Lace Insertion for the Sleeve and Skirt hems.
 This item is titled the Square Yoke Cotta with Lace Insertion on the Ecclesiastical Sewing Website.

-The patterns are available with multiple size combinations. from Youth Small to Adult XXL.
-They feature standard symbols such as shorten and length lines, notches, grainlines, just as one would find these on a commercial sewing pattern.
+The patterns are available in multiple size combinations. from Youth Small to Adult XXL.
+They feature standard symbols such as shortened and length lines, notches, and grainlines, just as one would find these on a commercial sewing pattern.
 The patterns have accurate seam lines that are trued and straight.
 These are not patterns drawn out with a black marker on white paper.
 The patterns are full-size and printed on heavy white paper.

 As we have been blessed to know the needs of the church, we hope this pattern might be a blessing to many churches and seminarians who serve at our Lord’s altar.
 We thank everyone who provided information on what is needed to help you #Worship Beautifully!